mosesestrada/VirtualMachine/README.md

 <p align="center">
 From the taskbar, select Start.
-In the search field, type Hyper-V.Find and select Hyper-V Manager.
+In the search field, type Hyper-V. Find and select Hyper-V Manager.

 <br/>